C-Collamar/datasync-s3-transfer/readme.md

 - Transfer S3 objects between AWS S3 buckets via DataSync, without having to click around the AWS Console.
 - S3 transfer can be between buckets in the same AWS accounts, or across different accounts.
 - The necessary DataSync resources are generated for you, so you you don't have to.
-- Create automation scripts using this tool, to initiate batch DataSync transfers between many buckets.
+- Create automation scripts using this tool, to initiate batch S3 object transfers between many buckets.

 ## Usage